Data Protection Impact Assessment

 4. AI-specific section

-• Model and host disclosed: Llama 3.1 405B on Civo / relax.ai (LON1); Microsoft Azure OpenAI on UK South as fallback.
+- Model stack and host disclosed: Primary generation — Llama 4 Maverick 17B×128E on Civo / relax.ai (LON1); agentic tool-calling — DeepSeek-V4-Pro and Kimi 2.6; semantic search — Mistral-7B-Embedding; voice — Voxtral.
+Fallback: Microsoft Azure OpenAI Service on UK South.
 When the underlying model versions change, the AI Transparency page is updated.

 5. Child-impact section

 LESSO is for adults whose job is to teach children.
-Our minimum user age is 18, our account-creation flow is restricted to verified educators, and Mrs J is teacher-facing only — no pupil accounts, no pupil-data processing, no AI marking.
-There is no pupil account today and there is no plan for one.
-This is the principal child-impact mitigation: the platform has been designed so that children are not data subjects of the processing.
+Our minimum user age is 18, our account-creation flow is restricted to verified educators, and Mrs J is teacher-facing only — the current platform has no pupil accounts and does not directly process pupil personal data.
+This is the principal child-impact mitigation: the current platform has been designed so that children are not data subjects of the processing.

 We recommend (but do not mandate) that teachers add a one-line credit when AI assisted a worksheet, slide deck, or piece of feedback.
 The free school AI policy generator helps schools formalise that and other staff-use guidance.